 Nature of the Service

-Paratransit is not affected by the bus drivers and maintenance employees' pressure tactics since this service is provided by a subcontractor hired by the STO.
+Paratransit is not affected by the pressure tactics from the drivers and maintenance employees since this service is provided by a subcontractor hired by the STO.

 Paratransit service is door-to-door public transportation for disabled persons who are unable to use regular public transit.
 This service is provided for the STO by a sub-contractor in the area served.